RavMRafiki/RavMRafiki/README.md

  C++</a>
       </li>
   </ul>
-Technologies and Libraries that I know:
+Technologies and Libraries that I know or worked with:
 <ul>
   <li>
     <a href="https://getbootstrap.com/">